 Like a hug in a bowl!

 Is it rainy?
 Cold?
 Did you have a stressful day?
-Don’t worry, this soup is so tasty and comfy it will brighten up your mood in just one spoonful.
+Don’t worry, this soup is so tasty and cozy it will brighten up your mood with just one spoonful.
 Well, maybe not, but it is truly delicious, WARM and FILLING.
 Comfort food at its best.

 This plant-based soup is easy to make, HEALTHY, PROTEIN-RICH and OH-SO-GOOD!
 I hope you love this recipe as much as we do.

 Cozy Peanut, Carrot And Chickpea Soup

 - 1 Tbsp of coconut oil or olive oil